 Year 1

-Welcome back!
-We hope you had a lovely break!
+Welcome to Year 1!
+We hope you had a lovely summer break!
 We have lots of exciting learning planned for the next half term and we can't wait to get started.

 Start time – 8:40am Pick-up time- 3:15pm